kemtls/draft-celi-wiggers-tls-authkem/docs/authkem-abridged.md

 The client is also actively opting in to this message flow.
 If its identity is _very_ sensitive, the client might opt to use any of the other authentication flows.

+## Other properties

+### Deniability

+Auth-KEM, unlike the signature-authenticated handshake of TLS 1.3, provides offline deniability: given just the long-term public keys of the parties, it is possible to forge transcripts indistinguishable from real ones produced by honest parties following the protocol specification after the protocol execution.

 ## Further reading